Plasma cells are a type of white blood cells that are largely responsible for the production of antibodies.

 3.)
 Allogeneic stem cell transplantation

-* Transplant of healthy person after chemotherapy
+* Transplant of a healthy person after chemotherapy

 * Very rare